firebolt-db/firebolt-db.github.io/docs/developing-with-firebolt/firebolt-rest-api.md

 * `<fact_table>` is the name of the fact table to create.
 * `<column_name> <column_type>` are columns and corresponding data type specifications.
 * `<column_list>` is a list of column names separated by commas (for example, `column1, column2`) to be used for the primary index.
-For more information, see [Primary indexes](../concepts/get-instant-query-response-time.md#primary-indexes).
+For more information, see [How to choose primary index columns](../using-indexes/using-primary-indexes.md#how-to-choose-primary-index-columns).

 {: .note}
 Before importing the data to the fact table, consider creating an aggregating index to boost performance even further.
 You can also create the aggregating index later.
-For more information, see [Aggregating indexes](../concepts/get-instant-query-response-time.md#get-sub-second-query-response-time-using-aggregating-indexes).
+For more information, see [Aggregating indexes](../using-indexes/using-aggregating-indexes.md).

 **Import data into the fact table**